mlochbaum/rhsort/README.md

 So Robin Hood is tested against the fastest sorting algorithms I know, on wolfsort's own benchmark suite.
 On the headline benchmark, there's no contest!
 Surprised?
 Well, Robin Hood is very skilled—don't forget it—but his greatest skill is cheating.

-*Don't worry too much about the bad cases, unless of course you want to use RH on its own, which you shouldn't.
+*Don't worry too much about these specific bad cases, unless of course you want to use RH on its own, which you shouldn't.
 Flux/wolfsort have a special analysis pass to use quadsort for most of these, and "generic order" uses a small range, which can easily be detected and obliterated by counting sort. "ascending tiles" hints at a more significant problem, which is that the range can be split into several small clusters.
 When hybridized with quicksort, it should mostly be possible to rule these cases out during median selection, and quicksort partitioning naturally splits off clusters, which could then be passed to RH.*

 ### Algorithm